 We all have heard of Mahogany and most of us have personally used it.
 It’s one of the most popular hardwoods on the planet.
 Mahogany wood is known for its unmatched beauty, reddish-brown colour and outstanding strength.
 It is extensively used in a variety of applications all over the world.

 Mahogany is famous for being very attractive.
 It comes in many species and grows in all parts of the world.
-Honduran Mahogany, also called genuine mahogany or brazilian mahogany, is the one we are talking about here.
+Honduran Mahogany, also called genuine or brazilian mahogany, is the one we are talking about here.
 This species of mahogany is grown on plantations in Southern Mexico and central South America besides some other parts of the world.
 The trees are about 150-200 ft tall and have a 3-6 ft trunk diameter.

-Mahogany Wood Properties & Characteristics
+Mahogany Wood Characteristics

-Mahogany heartwood is reddish-brown, however, the colour may range from pale brown to darker brown depending on the species and location.
+The heartwood is reddish-brown, however, the colour may range from pale brown to darker brown depending on the species and location.
 The colour of the wood darkens with age.
 The grain ranges from straight to wavy, interlocked or irregular.
 Mahogany has a medium uniform texture.

 In terms of rot resistance, Mahogany is rated as very durable for a high-density wood grown in prime conditions.
 The older the wood, the darker, heavier, and more durable it is.
 However, it can be vulnerable to insect attacks, except for termites.
 Mahogany is a very stable wood, which makes it a perfect choice for fine quality furniture.